Volume Candlesticks – How to Trade with this Powerful Indicator

-In the above chart, notice how when price breaks down, it is followed by red candlesticks that are also large.
-If the second candlestick after the breakout candle was small and unable to go lower, this is your first sign that a reversal or at least a pause could be around the corner.
+In the above chart, notice that when price breaks down it is followed by red candlesticks that are also large and wide.
+If the second candlestick after the breakout candle was small and unable to go lower, this might be your first sign that a reversal or at least a pause could be around the corner.

 Let’s take a look at another valid breakout example.

 One of the hardest things to do when day trading is placing trades during the middle of the day.
 Head fakes and choppiness abound once you get past 10 – 10:30am.
 The breakout momentum from the opening bell has usually dissipated and moves higher are often where the newbies are stuck holding shares from professionals that have sold off into the morning strength.

 That being said, there are times when mid-day or late morning breakouts occur.
 We discuss these in our discussion of our favorite small account strategy.

 Notice in the example above how the candle breaks through the $6.40 level with a solid white candle after about ten smaller back-and-forth candlesticks.